Top US women’s soccer players: Who are the greatest icons?

 Carli Lloyd

-2015 was Lloyd's year because she won multiple awards, like the FIFA Women's World Cup Golden Ball, Silver Boot, made the All-Star and Dream Teams that year, and won the Goal of the Tournament that year.
-She was inducted into the New Jersey Hall of Fame in 2017 and was named the best women's player of the decade (2011-2020).
+The peak of her pro years was 2015, when she won multiple awards while at Houston Dash.
+Amongst them was the FIFA Women’s World Cup Golden Ball and the Silver Boot, resulting in an appearance with the All-Star and Dream Teams that year.
+Lloyd also won the Goal of the Tournament that year.
+She was inducted into the New Jersey Hall of Fame in 2017, and was named the best women’s player of the decade (2011-2020).

-Lloyd was part of the teams that won the gold medal at the 2008 and 2012 Olympics and named FIFA Women's World Cup in 2015 and 2019.
-She was also named the highest-paid women's soccer player in the world.
+As if that wasn’t enough, Lloyd was part of the teams that won the gold medal at the 2008 and 2012 Olympics and named FIFA Women’s World Cup in 2015 and 2019.
+She was also once the highest-paid women’s soccer player in the world.